 Through this program, Lacey has benefited from countless volunteer hours provided by the soldiers—enhancing community projects and parks.
 By investing time in service projects, the soldiers form an appreciation for the community, they add value through service, and strengthen interpersonal ties.
 As a reciprocal relationship, military personnel and their families are invited to participate in community events by their community partners.
 Having a place to call “home” can make for an easier transition for soldiers returning from deployment.

 The focus of community support was refined in 2010 with the Association of the United States Army (AUSA) Lacey subchapter formation.
 The group facilitates Lacey community efforts to deliver services and support to military personnel and their families.
-Through this partnership, the 3rd Stryker Brigade Combat Team of the 2nd Infantry Division (3-2 SBCT) became Lacey’s official adopted unit.
+Through this partnership, the 1-2 Stryker Brigade Combat Team (1-2 SBCT) became Lacey’s official adopted unit.

-The 3-2 Stryker Brigade, also known as the “Arrowhead Brigade,” was named for its trademark Stryker vehicle.
-It has a rich history, dating back to its origin in Syracuse, New York in 1917.
+The 1-2 Stryker Brigade, also known as the “Ghost Brigade,” was named for its trademark Stryker vehicle.
+It has a rich history, dating back to its origin in Fort Ethan Allen, Vermont in 1917.

 To learn more about the brigade and for its recent news feeds, visit their website

 The South Sound Military & Communities Partnership facilitates regional planning efforts for Joint Base Lewis-McChord (JBLM).
 The partnership consists of cities, counties, business, education, and state agencies, working together with JBLM to meet the needs of the military and the communities.